EShults2124/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 3. Just like how we set a place for the key to end up on our local computer, we have to set aside a folder for it to end up on the remote server.
 Make a directory named ".ssh" and leave the remote server.

 4. Now that both keys are generated, we need to copy the public key to the remote server.
-We will follow similar steps as we did in the previous section using the **scp command**.
+We will follow similar steps as we did in the previous section using the ```scp``` command.
 Here is the format and an example:

 ```
 $ scp [path to the public key from step 2] [account name]~/.ssh/authorized_keys